Understanding the IVF Process

 STEP 1: Ovarian stimulation for egg retrieval

-The first step in the In Vitro Fertilization (IVF) process is ovarian stimulation.
-Natrually, a woman’s ovaries produce one mature egg for each menstrual cycle.
+Certain factors will need to be evaluated before a woman is deemed a suitable candidate for IVF.
+Once she has been approved, the first step in the process is ovarian stimulation.
+Naturally, a woman’s ovaries produce one mature egg for each menstrual cycle.
 Ovarian stimulation uses medication to increase the number of eggs produced from one to as many as twenty or more.
 Generally, the more eggs produced and retrieved, the higher likelihood of IVF success.
 To understand how ovarian stimulation medications work, one must first understand the body’s natural process for producing an egg.

 A woman creates her lifetime supply of eggs between 5 and 20 weeks gestation (before she is born).
 These eggs are stored in her ovaries until she reaches puberty.
 With the beginning of each menstrual cycle and over the subsequent 12-16 days, a group of eggs become available for potential release (ovulation) The brain uses a combination of hormones, including follicle stimulating hormone (FSH), luteinizing hormone (LH) and estrogen to select the one egg that will be released that month (ovulation) and prepare the uterus for possible embryo implantation.